ehtishama/mini-sql/readme.md

+> ⚠️ **Warning**
+>
+> It's a fun project meant for learning and exploration!
+>
+> This project was built following a Global Hack Week tutorial by [@utk09-NCL](https://github.com/utk09-NCL).
+> Original code can be found [here](https://github.com/utk09-NCL/mini-sql-db) and tutorial videos can be accessed [here](https://www.youtube.com/watch?v=Cysrhs6uxGo&list=PLPDgudJ_VDUf_lp8RB1ukFQj6UZumKQqA).

-# mini-sql-db
+# mini-sql

-A file-based SQL database written in JavaScript.
-Uses SQLite-like syntax for querying and managing data.
+A simple file-based SQL database in JavaScript.
+It uses SQL like syntax for querying and managing data.

 ## Folder Structure